-7.2.4 Nominations may be made by any paid up member.
-Board Members should refrain from making nominations or seconding candidates.
+7.2.4 Any paid up member may apply.
+Board Members should refrain from proposing or seconding candidates.

-7.2.6 No nominations will be accepted from the floor of the Members’ Assembly.
-If no nominations have been received for an office or position, the Board has to make a proposal.
+7.2.6 No candidature will be accepted from the floor of the Members’ Assembly.
+If no applications have been received for an office or position, the Board has to make a proposal.

-Nominations are undertaken according to the procedure set out above.
-Ordinary Members nominated for the Board must be from countries, which have the status of a National Member Society, or equivalent as in 5.10, and having been member of the EANM for at least three years.
+Elections are undertaken according to the procedure set out above.
+Ordinary Members applying for a position on the Board must be from countries, which have the status of a National Member Society, or equivalent as in 5.10, and having been member of the EANM for at least three years.

 7.2.8 Changes in Statutes